AlfathCikal/AlfathCikal/README.md

-- 👋 Hi, I’m @AlfathCikal, 17 yeard old from Indonesia
+- 👋 Hi, I’m @AlfathCikal, a young man from Indonesia
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently focussed on studying at school
+- 🌱 I’m currently focussed on studying for my collage text year
 - I hope i can study in University Collage London